 It’s important to know going in that the SSA initially denies the overwhelming majority of disability benefits claims filed with the agency.
 The good news is that many applicants can eventually get their claims approved by going through the appeals process.

 First, you have to ask the SSA to reconsider the decision.
 Then you can ask an administrative law judge (ALJ) to look at the application and supporting evidence.
 An ALJ hearing is often the best opportunity to get your claim approved because you (or your attorney) can make your case directly, in person to the judge.

 Speak With a Garden City SSD Attorney Today

-If you or a loved one is considering seeking Social Security Disability benefits, it’s vital that you get the advice and counsel of a seasoned lawyer.
-At Turley Redmond Rosasco & Rosasco, L.L.P., a Garden City SSD attorney can help people prepare, file, and defend disability benefits claims.
+If you or a loved one is considering seeking Social Security Disability benefits, it’s vital that you get the advice and counsel of a seasoned Garden City disability attorney.
+At Turley Redmond Rosasco & Rosasco, L.L.P., our experienced attorneys can help people prepare, file, and defend disability benefits claims.
 We also have a record of proven success in the application process.